Want to know What is TPM 2.0?

 - Stores all Certificate and Password files

-How to Check TPM Status for Windows 11 on PC or Laptop
+How to Check TPM Status on Laptop, Computer or PC

 In the above section, we have already discussed What is TPM 2.0 & how important it is to have it on your computer’s motherboard.
-And if you want to want to check does my motherboard has TPM 2.0, then follow this quick step-by-step guide.
+And if you want to want to check the status of it, then follow this quick step-by-step guide.

 1. Go to Start Menu and then for Run & hit Enter.